 - 13. Garage projection within the streetscape should be limited, providing for better visibility of the street from within the dwelling. - 14.
 Attached garages should be set behind or flush with the front façade of the principal dwelling, or on the side façade where feasible.
 Entry features such as porches or other architectural elements should be provided to reduce the visual dominance of an attached garage.
 Garages should generally not dominate the streetscape.
 Detached garages should be located in the rear or side yards. - 15.
-Double car garages should have single doors separated by a masonry column.
+Garage doors should be designed to minimize the impact on the streetscape and a combination of styles should be used to avoid repetition.
+For double car garages, the use of two single doors separated by a masonry column is preferred, however limited use of one double door is also permitted to add variety to the streetscape.
 Garages with more than two doors should be stepped or staggered to minimize the impact on the streetscape. - 16.
 Driveway widths are to be no wider than the permitted width of the garage to increase the boulevard space for street trees and for on-street parking, and to minimize the amount of impermeable surfaces in front yards. - 17.
 Paired driveways are encouraged to increase the boulevard space for street trees and on street parking.
 Where driveways are paired, a landscape strip is encouraged between driveways to break up large areas of paving. - 18.
-Reverse grade driveways and entrances below the grade of a dwelling are not permitted. - 19.
+Reverse grade driveways are not permitted. - 19.
 Utilities such as gas and hydro, and heating/ventilation equipment, particularly air conditioning units, should be hidden from the street and public view.